Booogiebee/Booogiebee/README.md

 I also have cloud certifications (AWS and AZURE) in view.

    ---

+  - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.

+  ---

 - 👯 I’m looking to collaborate on innovative tech projects.

    ---